 Unlike most other European giants, PSG do not own their stadium.
 Instead, the Parc des Princes is owned by the Council of Paris.

-This poses a serious problem for the renovation plans.
-Qatar Sports Investments (QSI), which owns PSG, have said they will not to commit to upgrading the stadium until they own it.
-This means that a deal with the mayor of Paris, Anne Hidalgo, must be struck.
+This has posed a significant challenge to PSG's previous plan to renovate the stadium.
+Qatar Sports Investments (QSI), which owns PSG, stated that it will not commit to upgrading the stadium until it has acquired ownership.
+This meant that a deal with the mayor of Paris, Anne Hidalgo, had to be struck.

 Relations with the club have since become strained, with a PSG spokesperson responding: “It is surprising and disappointing to hear that the mayor of Paris is taking a position which, effectively, will force PSG, our fans and communities away from the Parc des Princes; while also – quite remarkably – adding tens of millions of Euros to the taxpayer burden to maintain the structure of the building, which is now 50 years old and in need of renovation.”

-Hidalgo called this bid “ridiculous”, even reminding QSI that business in France is done to differently to what they might be used to in Qatar.
+Hidalgo called this bid “ridiculous”, even reminding QSI that business in France is done differently than what they might be used to in Qatar.

 “It may be a bluff or a misunderstanding about what our democratic rules are.
 We are in a country where the rule of law works, so there are procedures,” she said.